-Centre for Infectious Diseases, University of Edinburgh, Annual Symposium (Invited speaker).
+University of Edinburgh, Centre for Infectious Diseases, Annual Symposium, UK (Invited speaker).

-Department of Biology, Keele University, UK (Invited seminar).
+Keele University, Department of Biology, UK (Invited seminar).

-Symposium of the NGW Vaccine Working group, The Netherlands.
-Vaccines and the Evolution of Virulence.
-UMC Utrecht, Holland (Invited speaker).
+Symposium of the NGW Vaccine Working group: Vaccines and the Evolution of Virulence, UMC Utrecht, The Netherlands (Invited speaker).

-Centre for Ecology and Evolution, UCL, Institute of Zoology and Imperial College, Symposium: Evolutionary and ecological aspects of disease and parasitism (Invited speaker).
+Centre for Ecology and Evolution, UCL, Institute of Zoology and Imperial College, Symposium: Evolutionary and Ecological Aspects of Disease and Parasitism (Invited speaker).